gabr0236/Wheel-of-Fortune/README.md

 ## Get Started
 To get started simply run the app.
 Sometimes a rebuild/clean/invalidate cache is required before running the app.

-### Notes to the grader:
-1. The grader should run the app from the master branch.
-2. I have used a recyclerview for showing letters (Recommended to state this)
-3. Player wont be able to get the same random category and word in one play session, except if all categories and words have been play.
-4. edit_text_letter (text input field) only accepts a single character from the alphabet.
-The text input is not case sensitive.
-5. Updates in the recyclerview is only made to the specific updated LetterCard(s) to avoid unnecessary updates.
-6. The project contains 8 tests.
-7. When the recyclerview line is filled the recyclerview expands next item to a new line.
-This is accomplished using FlexBox API.

 ## License
 Copyright 2021 Gabriel Rosenzweig Haugbøl